swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 both suggest mutability, and `var` does not provide explicit directionality as to where mutations become visible, `consuming` on the other hand does not suggest any kind of mutability to the caller, and it explicitly states the directionality of ownership transfer.
-Furthermore, with move-only types, the chance for confusion is moot, because the transfer of ownership means the caller cannot even use the value after the callee takes ownership anyway.
+Furthermore, with noncopyable types, the chance for confusion is moot, because the transfer of ownership means the caller cannot even use the value after the callee takes ownership anyway.